mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 {{<img src="gcp-error.png" has-border="true">}}

-The [project migration docs](https://cloud.google.com/resource-manager/docs/project-migration) are a maze of confusing and incorrect instructions.
+GCP's [project migration docs](https://cloud.google.com/resource-manager/docs/project-migration) are a maze of confusing and incorrect instructions.
 The jist seemed to be that both the new owner and I would need to create paid Google Workspace accounts and go through some complicated process from there.
 We had a similar issue with some notes and old documents that I'd stored in Google Drive.

 The new owner decided it was too much hassle to do the official migration, so I exported what I could, and we deleted the rest.